ge-flight-analytics/emspy/README.md

 ### Datasource Setup

 The EMS system handles with data fields based on a hierarchical tree structure.
 This field tree manages mappings between names and field IDs as well as the field groups of fields.
-In order to send query via EMS API, the Rems package will automatically generate a data file for the static, frequently used part of the field tree and load it as default.
+In order to send query via EMS API, the emsPy package will automatically generate a data file for the static, frequently used part of the field tree and load it as default.
 This bare field tree includes fields of the following field groups:

 * Flight Information (sub-field groups Processing and Profile 16 Extra Data were excluded)
 * Aircraft Information